Birth center birth option

 If you have Highmark insurance, please skip to the section below.

-If you would like to learn more about what having a baby at UPMC Mercy is like, please ask a midwife for more details at your next visit.
+If you would like to learn more about what having a baby at UPMC Magee is like, please ask a midwife for more details at your next visit.

 Hospital birth option for clients with Highmark insurance